BY ELIZABETH RUSSELL

 When the sun rose the next day, George awakened with the dawn and looked out at sea.
 There was no sign of the beautiful ship; only, in its place, a little rowboat with two oars, and filled with a handful of dolls.

-“My, my,” said Richard when he awoke.
+“My, my, my,” said Richard when he awoke.

-Then they climbed into the rowboat and pushed off, heading along the coast to search for the baby princess.
+They threw the dolls into the sea, then they climbed into the rowboat and pushed off, heading along the coast to search for the baby princess.

 “Terence,” said Corncob, “I believe this castle is where the bears took the Princess Rose.
 I have a feeling about it.”